 Major Changes to the 2020 NEC

-The National Electrical Code, which has been adopted by all 50 states, sets the minimum standard for safe electrical design, installation, and inspection to keep people and property protected from electrical hazards.
+The National Electrical Code sets the minimum standard for safe electrical design, installation, and inspection to keep people and property protected from electrical hazards.
 The NEC is revised every three years using public input, commentary, and technical sessions.
 With the introduction of the 2020 code, there have been 16 NEC revisions since 1977, the year the median American home was built.

 - Surge Protection is Required for Dwelling Units

 New and replaced service equipment supplying dwellings are now required to be protected by listed Type 1 or Type 2 Surge Protective Devices.
 These protect electrical devices and appliances that may not be protected by point-of-use SPDs.
 It is estimated that the average home has $15,000 worth of equipment that can be damaged by surges.

 - Type 1 SPD: permanently connected SPDs intended for installation between the secondary of the service transformer and the line side of the service disconnect overcurrent device.

 - Type 2 SPD: Permanently connected SPDs intended for installation on the load side of the service disconnect overcurrent device, including SPDs located at the brand panel.

 GFCI protection is now required in all 125-volt through 250-volt receptacles supplied by single-phase branch circuits rated 150-volts or less to ground in eleven* locations of a dwelling.
 Dryer and range receptacles, common 250-volt receptacles in homes, require GFCI protection

 - *Locations listed in NEC section 210.8(A)(1) through (A)(11).

 - New GFCI requirements include protection in non-dwelling locations and marinas.